-Cooking oils can be used for deep frying and usual cooking, whereas Ghee can be used for same ways but ghee offers higher smoking point than usual cooking oils.
-Because of higher smoke point, ghee is safer than common cooking oils.
+Cooking oils can be used for deep frying and usual cooking, whereas ghee can be used in identical ways, but ghee offers a higher smoking point than usual cooking oils.
+Because of its higher smoke point, ghee is safer than common cooking oils.

 Grass fed Ghee offers a slightly buttery taste, but the usual cooking oil is neutral in taste.

 Grass fed ghee contains high amounts of anti-oxidants and multiple vitamins like Vitamins D, A, K, and E, whereas cooking oils contain trans-fat, monosaturated, and polyunsaturated fats.